WHS-Robotics-Engineering-2022-23/RE_Final_Project_Fall/README.md

 ### Build this working machine

+- This will require extensive testing since you will need to make sure the resistor on the thermistor above may not be adequate to hit the upper range for registering a TRUE value on your IC gate.
+Also, the mechanical side will need to be fully constructed.

 ### Procedures

 1. Write out all of your work on graph paper so that it is clearly communicated.
-2. Take a photo of your work and upload it here.
+Take a photo of your work and upload it here.
+2. Design your mechanical system in Onshape using what you have learned about assemblies.
+You do not need to build the entire system, just the gears attached to a channel with a channel for the lever attached to the final driven gear.
 3. Create a file callled "results.md" and explain all of your work.

-## 📝 Next steps (Graded)

-*Extra Credit Option*

-Build a system that accomplishes all of the above requirements and demonstrate it by the end of our finals period.
+Link the assembly you have created in OnShape in this file.
+Insert your photo(s) of your graph paper solution.

 ## 📚  Resources